mwz-cg/playground-es6-and-beyond-part-1/statement.md

 const add = (x, y) => x + y;
 ```

-Interestingly, with arrow functions it becomes much more feasible to *currify* a function, i.e. transform the `add` function into this:
+Interestingly, with arrow functions it becomes much more feasible to *currify* a function, i.e. rewrite the `add` function as follows:

-to this:
 ```javascript
 const add = x => y => x + y;
 ```